christianriccio/AHP-risk/README.md

 ## 2. Code overview
 The code is an interactive web-based application implemented in [Streamlit](https://streamlit.io).
+### 2.1 Structure of the code
++ Functions:

++ Main App:

 ## 3. Results Interpretation
+Each alternative gets a final score, representing a *risk score*; in a risk assessment context a a higher score might mean hogher risk, so one pick the alternative with a lower risk.
 ## 4. How to use this app

 You have to ways to use the app: